How do I write a successful audio guide script for museums?

 From improving learning success to increasing overall visitor satisfaction: audio guides offer a range of benefits.
 By providing a more interactive experience, audio guides can help visitors engage more deeply with the exhibits and develop a greater appreciation for the museum.
 In addition, audio guides can make museums more accessible for visitors with limitations and disabilities and appeal to a wider audience.

-A good audio guide system must be user-friendly for the museum and its visitors.
-But what does that mean in concrete terms?
-We have implemented over 60 projects with Audio-Cult and gathered the most important empirical values.
+A good audio guide system must be user-friendly for both the museum and its visitors.
+But what does that mean in practice?
+With Wonnder (formerly Audio-Cult), we’ve implemented over 60 projects and gathered key insights.

 For visitors